 Just how different from your regular field of work?
 Different enough to warrant a need for this rather unique fellowship, and not for a regular academic grant one could get elsewhere.
 Glance at the CfA again: “the purpose of the fellowship is to support those who, in addition to producing superb work in their area of specialization, are also open to other, interdisciplinary approaches”.
 This is your chance to finally try out that cool and unusual idea that crosses into other fields to the extent that regular academic funding bodies might find it beyond their (and your!) specialization.

-In my case, it might have been difficult to show AHRC why a literature-oriented person suddenly wants to enter the archives — I had no record of archival work in the past.
+In my case, it might have been difficult to show a traditional funding body (say, the Arts and Humanities Research Council) why a literature-oriented person suddenly wants to enter the archives — I had no record of archival work in the past.
 But relying on a record of work with literature, I could ask the Forum to let me try this new move with history.
-It might be helpful to keep this in mind as you prepare your application: (1) show them you want to, (2) show them you can.
+It might be helpful to keep this in mind as you prepare your application: (1) show them you want to, (2) show them you can, (3) show them how the Forum can uniquely step in where a ‘traditional’ funding body might not.

 Speaking of the Forum itself, it is a small, intensely busy, creative place, more open to new things and ideas than most of the organizations I’ve worked for in the past.
 Even though it’s not an NGO, it has that great NGO feeling — a rather small group of people staying after working hours, putting various new events together, designing posters for those events, etc.

 They’ll be warm and welcoming — and totally stressed with their own projects.
 You should be prepared for the fact that you won’t have a working space at the Forum; working spaces are in short supply.
-No one will poke about to supervise you, like they sometimes do in school.
+No one will hover around to supervise you.
 It is a highly independent endeavor.
 As the CfA explains, you’ll be living “in the garden cottage of Einstein`s own summerhouse in Caputh”.
 That’s your home and office combined: it includes a study with a huge table facing west, into the sunset.

 The cottage, or Gartenhaus, is a small wooden two-story building, maybe 25 or 30 sq.m. on each level.
 My family and I have absolutely loved it — and I miss it to this day — but it is not luxurious by any means.
 It’s located on a hill, so you enter on the top floor and use the stairs to reach the bottom floor.
 The name of the street in Caputh (Am Waldrand, edge of the forest) should offer some idea about the level of isolation you may experience while working.
 But if long walks in the woods and by the lake are your thing, you’ll be in heaven.